TienDat8605/wordle/README.md

 	python -m wordle.benchmark
 	```
 - Animate a solver from the GUI by selecting it in the dropdown and clicking **Run Solver**.
-- The canonical solution list lives in `valid_solutions.csv` and is loaded automatically at runtime.
-Update this file to swap dictionaries without code changes.

 ## Solvers
 - **BFS** – breadth-first exploration of consistent candidate spaces.